 Program overview

-The Master of Arts in English and Cultural Studies program is structured to accommodate various academic interests and career aspirations.
-The program offers several options for completion:
+The Master of Arts in English and Cultural Studies program is structured to provide flexibility and depth in learning.
+The program offers the following options:

-• Thesis Option: Ideal for students interested in conducting in-depth research.
+• Thesis Option: For students interested in conducting in-depth research.

-• Research-Project Option: A combination of coursework and research.
+• Research-Project Option: Combines elements of both thesis and coursework.

-• Creative-Project Option: Allows students to produce a creative work while engaging in critical analysis.
+• Creative-Project Option: Enables students to produce a creative work while engaging in critical analysis.

-• Collaborative Graduate Program: Specialization in Gender and Women's Studies, combining expertise from both departments.
+• Collaborative Graduate Program: Specialization in Gender and Women’s Studies, allowing interdisciplinary study.

 Featured Experiences

-• Collaborative Programs: Specializations in Gender and Women's Studies and Social Justice Studies allow for interdisciplinary learning.
+• Collaborative Programs: Specializations in Gender and Women’s Studies and Social Justice Studies, promoting interdisciplinary learning.

-• Personalized Attention: Smaller department size allows for closer mentorship and support from faculty.
+• Personalized Attention: Smaller department size allows for closer relationships with faculty and tailored guidance.

 Career Options